trackle-iot/liblightmodbus/man/modbusParseResponse.3lightmodbus.md

 The **modbusParseResponse** function parses request frame located in *status.response*.
 Results are written into *status.data*, and *status.finished* is set to 1, when function exits.
 Also, an error code is returned (described in lightmodbus(3lightmodbus)).

-**modbusParseResponse01**, **modbusParseResponse02**, and so on can only parse specific function responses, while **modbusParseResponse** automatically picks on of them.
+**modbusParseResponse01**, **modbusParseResponse02**, and so on can only parse specific function responses, while **modbusParseResponse** automatically picks one of them.
 Keep in mind, that calling them directly is unsafe.

 ## SEE ALSO
 lightmodbus(3lightmodbus), ModbusMasterStatus(3lightmodbus)